Ogwen123/matrix-image-processor/README.md

 # blurrer
 lets you manipulate images using matrices (blurring, edge detection, etc)

+array gen was supposed to make it easier to make large patterns, but it doesn't work because javascript was being ass

 ## TODO
  - [x] make 'apply image manipulation' function
- - [ ] add edge detection matrix
+ - [x] add edge detection matrix
- - [ ] make a sharpen matrix
+ - [x] add a sharpen matrix
  - [ ] add buttons to window to change the affect / revert to normal
  - [ ] maybe change it to event driven not using a loop